Find Free Madison County IL Public Records (Lookup Resource)

 Edwardsville, Illinois 62025

-Background checks are typically done for personal and professional reasons.
 You can get a personal background check done through official government resources so you can learn about a person’s past criminal history.
-This can help you make decisions about whether you want to date, or hire, or simply decide if a person is someone you want hanging around.
+This can help you make decisions about whether you want to date, hire, or simply decide if a person is someone you want hanging around.

-Obtaining someone’s criminal history is public record in Illinois, and you don’t even have to state the reason for getting it.
+Obtaining someone’s criminal history is a public record in Illinois, and you don’t even have to state the reason for getting it.
 However, you absolutely cannot use the information you obtain in unlawful or reckless ways.
 People cannot use background information to harass, intimidate, or for illegal purposes.

 You can be charged and arrested if you do, so use background information for responsible reasons only.